 Experience and taste will teach you when a crop is ready for the kitchen–when it has reached peak flavor and tenderness.
 The best time for harvest–the horticultural and culinary harvest–can be different from when a crop reaches botanical maturity.
 Botanically mature cucumbers are yellow and seedy–past time for the cook’s harvest.
 The culinary and botanical harvest for tomatoes, however, is the same.

 Asparagus.
-Pick asparagus when stems reach 6 to 10 inches tall, less than 1 inch around, and bud tips are still very tight.
+Pick asparagus when stems reach 6 to 10 inches tall, less than 1 inch round, and bud tips are still very tight.
 To harvest bend the stems until they snap; the portion that is too tough to snap is too tough to eat.
 Pick all stems at this stage; stems that grow larger will compromise the plant’s ability to send up new shoots.
 Harvest time is over when stems no longer grow larger than ½ inch in diameter.
 Asparagus started from crowns or seedlings should be allowed to become established and gain strength for two years before the first harvest.

 Beans, Snap.
 Pick snap beans when they are still able to snap when bent.
 Pick snap beans before the seeds have begun to fill out the pods.
 These pods will be tender, moist, and succulent.
 Time from sowing until harvest will vary with variety.
 Bush snap beans are usually ready for harvest in 8 weeks, pole snap beans in 9 weeks.